SSWConsulting/SSW.Rules.Content/rules/meaningful-pbi-titles/rule.md

 :::

 ::: greybox
-🔥 🐛 BUG | Menu disappears on mobile devices
+❗️ IMPORTANT 🐛 BUG | Menu disappears on mobile devices
 :::

 ::: good
-Figure: Good example - "Fire" emoji to bring attention to the PBI's importance, "Bug" emoji to indicate the PBI type, and a clear description of the issue
+Figure: Good example - "Important" emoji and text to bring attention to the PBI's importance, "Bug" emoji and text to indicate the PBI type, with a clear description of the issue
 :::

 ### Don't